kenyipp/kenyipp/README.md

 ### Hi there 👋

-Hello, my name is Ken Yip, and I am an experienced Full Stack Developer with over 7 years of experience in the field.
-I am proficient in various popular frameworks and tools, including Rust, TypeScript, Node.js, NextJs, and ReactJS.
-Additionally, I have hands-on experience with Amazon web services, container services, and microservices and an understanding of industry standards.
+Hello!
+I’m Ken Yip, a Full Stack Developer with over 7 years of experience.
+I specialize in modern frameworks and technologies, including TypeScript, Node.js, Next.js, and React.js.
+I also have hands-on experience with Amazon Web Services, AWS CDK, containerization, and microservices architecture, coupled with a solid understanding of industry best practices.

-I am well-versed in agile methodology and have a proven track record of delivering projects on time and to the highest standards.
+My experience with agile methodologies has equipped me with the skills to deliver projects on time and maintain high standards of quality.

-I am a problem solver and quick learner, always looking for new challenges and opportunities to improve my skills!
+I’m a dedicated problem solver and quick learner, always seeking new challenges and opportunities to enhance my skills!